fieldtrip/website/workshop/cuttingeeg2021/tutorial_freq.md

 2. Epoching, TFRs, difference, visualization
 3. Excursion: EOG removal to reduce confounds
 4. Continuous analysis, chunked spectral decomposition

-## The dataset used in this tutorial

-The EEG dataset used in this tutorial was acquired by Irina Siminova in a study investigating semantic processing of stimuli presented as pictures, visually displayed text or as auditory presented words.
-The data is also used elsewhere on this website for other [tutorials and examples](/tag/eeg-language), but in this tutorial we will specifically be using the [curated version](/workshop/cuttingeeg2021/bids_language) in which the data has been organized according to the [BIDS standard](/example/other/bids).
-This is especially relevant here, as it allows us to use explicitly coded stimulus descriptions instead of numerical trigger codes.

-The EEG data was acquired with a 64-channel BrainProducts BrainAmp EEG amplifier from 60 scalp electrodes placed in an electrode cap, one electrode placed under the right eye; the "EOGv" and "EOGh" channels are computed after acquisition using rereferencing.
-During acquisition all channels were referenced to the left mastoid and an electrode placed at the earlobe was used as the ground.
-Channels 1-60 correspond to electrodes that are located on the head, except for channel 53 which is located at the right mastoid.
-Channels 61, 62, 63 are not connected to an electrode at all.
-Channel 64 is connected to an electrode placed below the left eye.
-Hence we have 62 channels of interest: 60 for the scalp EEG electrodes plus one EOGH and one EOGV channel.
-More details on the experiment and data can be found [here](/tutorial/eeg_language).

 ## Epoching, ERPs, difference, visualization